AUBURN — Brewers are used to waiting. From fermentation to barrel aging, they know it can take considerable time to create something special.

 Indeed, the opening of Prison City Brewing's new 14,000-square-foot facility at 251 North St. has involved some waiting.
 First announced in June 2016, it changed sites twice before ground was finally broken in December 2019.
 Owners Dawn and Marc Schulz then hoped to open it by this summer — until the COVID-19 pandemic began.

-All the while, they've been waiting.
+All the while, the Schulzes have been waiting.
 They've been waiting to grow the business they started at Prison City Pub & Brewery in December 2014.
 They've been waiting to be able to make enough of their nationally acclaimed Mass Riot India pale ale to sell a case to everybody who asks for one.
 And they've been waiting to share that growth with their employees and their community.

 Soon, though, the waiting will be over.
 Prison City Brewing's new facility will open to the public in early December.